devchallenges-io/web-project-ideas/README.md

 #### Fullstack Developer Path

-In Backend Developer Path, you are provided a Frontend starter, you are expected to implement backend services, for example, using MEAN Stack (MongoDB, Express.js, AngularJS, Node.js) or LAMP Stack (Linux, Apache, MySQL, PHP),...
-You can also use tools like Supabse, or Firebase to speed up.
+In this path, you are expected to implement your own backend services, for example, using MEAN Stack (MongoDB, Express.js, AngularJS, Node.js) or LAMP Stack (Linux, Apache, MySQL, PHP),...
+You can also use tools like Supabse, Firebase,.. to speed up.

 | Project Name | Level | Recommended Tech | Link/Status
 | --- | --- | --- | --- |